EighteenZi/rocksdb_wiki/PlainTable-Format.md

 Bucket 3 needs binary search because it contains more than one prefix.

-We need to allocate binary search indexes for bucket 0 and 3, like this:
+We need to allocate binary search indexes for bucket 0 and 3.
+Here are the result:

     +---------------------+ <== bs_offset_bucket_0
     +  2 (in varint32)    |